AvaTrade UK – Nike Stock

-Trade numerous other financial assets alongside Nike and other stocks.
+Trade numerous other financial assets alongside Nike and other stocks such as apple, Amazon and many more.
 The other types of assets available on the AvaTrade UK MT5 platform include currency pairs (forex) such as the EURUSD, commodities such as crude oil and gold, indices such as the US 30, futures, bonds, energies, ETFs.

 - Multiple Order Types

 You can place traditional buy/sell orders on Nike on the AvaTrade UK MT5 platform, but there are 6 other pending order types (buy stop, sell stop, buy limit, sell limit, buy stop limit and sell stop limit) to help you take advantage of even more opportunities on the stock’s price action.

 As of October 2019, Nike stock has been in a steady uptrend, and the AvaTrade UK MT5 platform has numerous technical analysis tools (21 timeframes, 38 technical indicators and 44 graphical objects) that can help you capture optimal entry points in the direction of the trend.
 There are also fundamental tools and resources, such as the Economic Calendar and an integrated Financial News widget, to help you take advantage of important Nike news, such as earnings reports and new product introductions.